isomerpages/govtech-corp/_about-us/Our Achievements/Our KPIs.md

 **Research Methodology**

-Close to 1130 company respondents were surveyed, from a range of industry sectors (e.g. Commerce, Construction, Financial & Business Services, Manufacturing, Transportation, Storage, Information & Communications, etc.), and company types and sizes in Singapore were surveyed.
+Close to 1130 company respondents were surveyed, from a range of industry sectors (e.g. Commerce, Construction, Financial &amp; Business Services, Manufacturing, Transportation, Storage, Information &amp; Communications, etc.), and company types and sizes in Singapore were surveyed.
 Data collection was done through telephone interviews.

 ![Digital Government Perception Survey 2021 for Business by GovTech](/images/our-statistics/Digital-Government-Perception-2021-Business.png)

 **Past Years' Results for Surveys on Satisfaction with Government Digital Services for Citizens and Businesses**

-Refer to the following [link](/digital-government-perception-survey/) for past years' digital perception survey results.
+<a href="/digital-government-perception-survey/" target="\_blank" style="background-color: #0A66C2; color: white; text-decoration: none; border-radius: 100px; padding-left: 20px; padding-right: 20px; padding-top:8px; padding-bottom:8px">View Now</a>